na-na-hi/renget/archive/weirdbutfunjailbreaksandprompts.md

 Check the bottom for one new, interesting but not 'fun' prompt.

+>(OOC: Your character is asked to give a TED Talk on a subject they know absolutely nothing about.
+Describe their humorous attempt to bluff their way through the presentation, including any visual aids or props they might use.)

 >[OOC: {{user}} has lost their memory after a head trauma and starts asking questions: "Who are you?
 Where am I?"
 Be humorous, and creative.
 Detail the accident that caused the memory loss.]
 >>For a sadder version, try [OOC: {{user}} has lost their memory after a head trauma and starts asking questions: "Who are you?
 Where am I?"]